terenceneo/Microcontroller-Programming-and-Interfacing/README.md

 ## Acknowledgements
 - Dr [Rajesh Panicker](https://www.rajeshpanicker.com) for being such an inspiration
 - Prof [Thamn Chen Khong](https://www.ece.nus.edu.sg/stfpage/eletck/) for the awesome lessons and materials
-- Christopher Moy for delivering labs lessons that are second to none (seriously, you got to experience them yourself)
 - TA Kenneth for allowing me to bug you with my never ending supply of questions
-- My friends [Clive Yuan](https://www.linkedin.com/in/clive-yuan-aaa69a157/) and Jason Loo for your continuous support, giving me inspiration for speeding up my implementations and teaching me how to use EINT0
+- [Clive Yuan](https://www.linkedin.com/in/clive-yuan-aaa69a157/) and Jason Loo for your continuous support, giving me inspiration for speeding up my implementations and teaching me how to use EINT0